 Many people are far more comfortable sharing their thoughts in a card or letter.
 Some of my most memorable moments have been opening cards and reading words of appreciation written from the heart.

-6. TAKE TIME TO RESEARCH WAYS TO CELEBRATE PASTOR APPRECIATION DAY
+6. TAKE TIME TO RESEARCH WAYS TO HONOR YOUR PASTOR

 For the longest time, I felt that Pinterest was a site for the ladies.
 I've found it is jam-packed with great ideas complete with pictures!